-In this mission, we'll be learning about the chi-squared test for categorical data.
+In this lesson, we'll be learning about the chi-squared test for categorical data.
 This test enables us to determine the statistical significance of observing a set of categorical values.

 When looking at two varying distributions, we might know that something looks off.
 However, we don't quite know how to quantify how different the observed and expected values are.
 We also don't have any way to determine if there's a statistically significant difference between the two groups and if we need to investigate further.